OSUOSC/website/_pages/terms.md

 ## Privacy Policy

-The privacy of my visitors is extremely important.
+The privacy of our visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.

 First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.